Published by Naked Armor

 The oil is also a mild astringent which is why it is a popular ingredient in aftershaves and facial toners to soothe and tone the skin.

 It also contains powerful anti-oxidants which prevent the formation of wrinkle-causing free radicals.
-When used as a face mask, it can help restore skin tone through an anti-inflammatory component that helps improve blood circulation to your face, making it an excellent anti-ageing fix.
+When used as a face mask, it can help restore skin tone through an anti-inflammatory component that helps improve blood circulation to your face, making it an excellent anti-aging fix.

 But more than your physical health, sandalwood is also good for your mental wellness.